Riverscapes/PBR/workshops/2021/USU/index.md

 # Overview of Spring 2021 Offerings

 Our popular 2.5 - 4 day LTPBR Workshop has been expanded into five 1 credit (1.5 CEU) courses offered in series over Spring Semester.
+Matriculated students register in [banner](http://banner.usu.edu).

 ## For Matriculated Students